JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 ### Message Configuration

-To get the details of Janssen command line operations relevant to the messaging configuration,you can check the operations under `MessageConfiguration` using the command below:
+To get the details of Janssen command line operations relevant to the messaging configuration, you can check the operations under `MessageConfiguration` using the command below:

 ```bash title="Command"